JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 and the foundations destabilize at twenty sections.
 The whole thing'd come down in seconds.
 But no one's going to sneak in or out that way."

-"I did /not/ know that," Lawrence said.
+"I did /not/ know that," Batman said.

 "Public record, of course.
 But pretty obscure.
 Too tempting to a certain prankster mindset."

-Lawrence shook his head.
+Batman shook his head.
 "Learn something new every day."

 The guard made a gesture that caused something to depressurize in the gateway.
 A primed /hum/ vibrated through the floorboards.
 "We keep the inside of the